YouJinTou/LandManager/README.md

 # LandManager
-A lightweight desktop application for managing a land portfolio
+A WPF application for managing a land portfolio